OmniCode: A Benchmark for Evaluating Software Engineering Agents: Evaluation of LLM Coding Agents on

 \subsection{Observed Performance across Tasks}

-We present the results of evaluating SWE-Agent with a range of \sota LLMs in \autoref{tab:sweagent_langs}.
+We present the results of evaluating SWE-Agent with a range of \sota LLMs in Table~\ref{tab:sweagent_langs}.
 We find that while a \sota system like SWE-Agent excels on some tasks like Style Fixing in Python, there are many shortcomings in other tasks.
 We observe that it struggles with Test-Generation, an essential skill for assisting humans and self-verification.
-All LLMs struggle here across languages, the maximum performance being 25\% on Python.
-Both tools also suffer disproportionately in C++, which correlates with our analysis in \autoref{sec:TaskEv} regarding the complexity of C++ bugs over other bugs in our benchmark.
+All LLMs struggle here across languages, with the maximum performance across all three languages being \CppDeepSeekTest\ (\deepseek on C++).
+Both tools also suffer disproportionately in C++, which correlates with our analysis in Section~\ref{sec:TaskEv} regarding the complexity of C++ bugs over other bugs in our benchmark.

-\mypara{Correlation across tasks types} As reported in \autoref{tab:bf_corr}, we find that performance of different models on bug-fixing is strongly correlated to review-response (pearson coeff = 0.921) and weakly correlated to test generation (pearson coeff = 0.764).
+\mypara{Correlation across tasks types} As reported in Table~\ref{tab:bf_corr}, we find that performance of different models on bug-fixing is strongly correlated to review-response (pearson coeff = 0.921) and weakly correlated to test generation (pearson coeff = 0.764).
 This does not hold for style-review however (pearson coeff = 0.512), where \gemini performs as good as or better than \deepseek on Style-Fix, despite DeepSeek consistently outperforming Gemini on Bug-Fix.
-We find these observations to be generally true for Aider, too, albeit slightly weaker with further details in \autoref{sec:task_correlation}.
+We find these observations to be generally true for Aider, too, albeit slightly weaker with further details in Appendix~\ref{sec:task_correlation}.

+\mypara{Cost-constrained inference} Claude-4.6-Sonnet leads on Python but trails on Java and C++ (Table~\ref{tab:sweagent_langs}), which we attribute to the fixed \$2 per-instance budget.
+On the higher-complexity Java and C++ tasks (Table~\ref{tab:combined_lang_stats}), Claude frequently exhausts its budget before emitting a patch (Table~\ref{tab:sweagent_patch_generation_rate}), and such runs are counted as unresolved.
+Its lower scores reflect the cost--complexity--budget interaction rather than weaker problem-solving ability.
+Compute the resolve rate for only the instances where patches were generated, discarding instances where the budget was exceeded: $\textit{Score} = \textit{Resolved} / \textit{PatchesGenerated}$ in Table~\ref{tab:sweagent_langs_capability}, we see \claude leading across tasks.